 Cambridge has long been a centre for Hebrew and Semitic studies, the Regius Professorship of Hebrew having been founded by Henry VIII in 1540.
 The University Library has a large number of Hebrew and Aramaic manuscripts, and special mention must be made of the famous Taylor-Schechter Genizah Collection.
 This collection contains thousands of manuscript fragments datable to the seventh century CE onwards.
 It attracts scholars from many parts of the world to work in Cambridge.

 Students taking undergraduate courses in Hebrew study Hebrew language, literature and culture of all periods (ancient, medieval and modern).
 The teaching staff include specialists in each of these periods.
 It is our approach to integrate these historical layers of the language in a single coherent course.
-This gives the study of the modern language a meaningful historical depth and the study of ancient Biblical Hebrew an added vitality.
+This gives the study of the modern language and literature a meaningful historical depth and the study of ancient Hebrew an added vitality.
 All students have the opportunity to study original medieval manuscripts from the Genizah.